charmoniumQ/wf-reg-test/docs/icse_nier.md

 # Analysis

-- **RQ1: measure rate of collapse**: We plan to replicate the quantities described by Zhao et al. [@zhao_why_2012] to see if these have changed since that work, or if they are different for workflows^[SAG: Let's simplify this]: proportion of broken experiments, and proportion of breakages due to each reason (volatile third-party resources, missing example data, missing execution environment, insufficient description).
+- **RQ1 measure rate of collapse:** We plan to replicate the quantities described by Zhao et al. [@zhao_why_2012] to see if these have changed since that work, or if they are different for workflows^[SAG: Let's simplify this]: proportion of broken experiments, and proportion of breakages due to each reason (volatile third-party resources, missing example data, missing execution environment, insufficient description).
 To this, we add "reproducible results" as a new "level" of success, beyond merely not crashing.
 We also plan to extend the failure classification of Zhao et al. by going into deeper subcategories.
 We will also study how the proportion of broken experiments changes with time.

-- **RQ2: predict rate of collapse**: We will develop predictive models based on the history of failures, staleness, properties of the code in the revision, and other determinants to predict the probability that a given experiment will fail.
+- **RQ2 predict rate of collapse:** We will develop predictive models based on the history of failures, staleness, properties of the code in the revision, and other determinants to predict the probability that a given experiment will fail.
 We will use information theory criteria to quantify the difference from our predicted distribution to the actual distribution.

-- **RQ3: improve continuous testing**: We can improve resource utilization of continuous testing by using our dataset to predict the rate of collapse of various computational experiments.
+- **RQ3 improve continuous testing:** We can improve resource utilization of continuous testing by using our dataset to predict the rate of collapse of various computational experiments.
 Testing experiments prone to failure more often than reliable ones could save computational resources while maintaining approximately the same degree of reliability in all experiments.

-- **RQ4: identify best practices**: We can also use this data to identify practices that improve the reproducibility and longevity of computational experiments.
+- **RQ4 identify best practices:** We can also use this data to identify practices that improve the reproducibility and longevity of computational experiments.
 We will use a "Bayes net" to test for confounding causal variables.
+^[SAG: what best practices?
+Try looking at workflow manager, cyclomatic complexity, SLoC, grammatical size, reproducibility tools (docker, requirements.txt with pinned packages, singularity)]

-- **RQ5: attempt automatic repair**: Once we know what kinds of failure are possible, we can also investigate automatic repair.
+- **RQ5 attempt automatic repair:** Once we know what kinds of failure are possible, we can also investigate automatic repair.
 Our dataset will contain the output logs for each failure.
 Therefore, we can apply similar techniques to Shipwright [@henkel_shipwright_2021], such as using a language model to categorize many failures into a few clusters.